Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 Chlorinated PVC (CPVC)

-Borescope inspection revealed widespread ASTM and manufacturer installation violations.
+A proprietary non-destructive inspection technique revealed widespread ASTM and manufacturer installation violations.
 Multiple failures indicated systemic contamination from incompatible building materials applied by other subcontractors.

-Laboratory analysis identified oxidative degradation caused by non-uniform antioxidant distribution during the manufacturing process.
+Laboratory analysis identified premature oxidative degradation and antioxidant depletion in the PEX pipe.
 Premature pipe failures in a building less than 10 years old.

 Engineered Thermoplastic